rennarda/ZapMapPokemon/README.md

-# Zap-Map Senior iOS Developer Task
+# Zapmap Lead iOS Developer Task

-This is a development task for a Senior iOS role at Zap-Map.
+This is a planning/development task for a Lead iOS role at Zap-Map.

+We are using this task to see if you can design code in a way that is highly decoupled to allow future changes, as well as assessing your knowledge of writing automated tests.

 If you have any questions, please email benrosen@zap-map.com.

-## The task
+## Background

 A junior iOS developer wrote a Pokemon app according to the [requirements (described in a following section)](#the-pokemon-app-requirements).

 Whilst the app is functional, it is not written in a way that is testable or flexible for future changes.

-We would like you to try and improve it by doing the following:
+We would like to improve it so that:

-**We completely understand if you do not have time to complete everything, if there was anything you would have done if you had more time, please document it.**

-- Make sure all requirements are met correctly, and fix any issues found.
-- Refactor the code so it is clean and testable.
-- Make sure the code is written so that in the future, we could easily switch to use different 3rd party libraries.
+* We can easily switch to use different 3rd party libraries
-- Make sure the code is written so that in the future, we could easily add a database backup for the Pokemon data.
+* We can easily add a database backup for the Pokemon data.
-- Add unit tests, the higher the coverage the better.
-- Bonus: make sure the code is written so that the list and details code don't know about each other.
-- Document the approach to your changes, and anything else you would change if you had more time.
+* The list and details code can exist in separate feature modules.
+* BONUS: We can easily switch from UIKit to SwiftUI with as little code change as possible.

+## The task

+1. Document how we can achieve the above mentioned improvements, making the codebase decoupled and flexible for future change.
+This can be a document in any format, we would expect to see architecture and class diagrams.
+2. Demonstrate your automated testing skills by implementing some of your suggested changes whilst adding lots of tests.
+We recommend you choose an area harder to test so you can show off your testing skills.

 Rules:

-- Don't change any code in the ZoogleAnalytics package
+- Don't change any code in the ZoogleAnalytics package.
-- Don't add any more functionality, we want the code to be ready for more features, but not for them to be added.
+- Don't code any more functionality, we want the code to be ready for more features, but not for them to be added.
-- Don't add any more third party libraries
+- Don't add any more third party libraries.
-- Keep using UIKit

 ## The Pokemon App Requirements